 I hope by now you are aware of the different types of brush cutter blades available in the market.
 If you are dealing with watery weeds and grass, the best knife blade would be the Weedwakka.
 A lot of gardeners are already using that blade and is satisfied.
 For highly wet and thicker grass, Airecut blade by KIWI would be the best choice.

-However, which type of the blade you would choose depend on what kind of task you have in your hand.
+However, which type of the brush cutter blade you would choose depend on what kind of task you have in your hand.
+If you haven't bought your brush cutter yet, check out our best brush cutter reviews and buying guide.